sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Here's what Stephen thinks is the way most people will want to bring their money back: [xe.com](xe.com)

 * [xe.com](xe.com) generally (spreads are not fixed) has a good rate.
 About 1.5% off of the rate posted by Google.
-* You do need to validate your identity, they will probbably ask to scan your ID.
+* You do need to validate your identity, they will probably ask to scan your ID.
 * The actual transfer does take a while, less than a week.
 (Depending on your bank)
 * Use the Bid feature.
 You can set a transaction to occur when the rate hits some desired value.
 * Don't trade on weekends.
 Weekends have less volume and a higher spread.

 Stephen sucks at playing the market so he just transfer money over ~$1k at a time to try and even out my loss/gain.
 Stephen and Chris love xe.com's bid system.
-With xe, you can make a trade right away or set a transaction to occur once the rate hits some desired value.
+With XE, you can make a trade right away or set a transaction to occur once the rate hits some desired value.

 #### Some Creative Ways